 Chose from several concentrations: Electronics, Electro-Optical Communications, Digital Communications, or Robotics.

-Chose from several concentrations: Materials Processing, Instrumentation and Control, or Dynamical Systems.
+Chose from several concentrations: Materials Processing, Dynamical Systems, or Thermal-Fluid Systems.

 Typical Four-Year Schedule